marensorber/startup/notes.md

 You exit the ssh command by simply typing exit in the shell

 ## Route 53
 I bought the domain name marensorber.com, and added records.

+##HTML Assignments
+I completed the assignments on HTML.
+This was mostly review.
+I also deployed and inspected the simon HTML, which seems straightforward.
+Now I need to write the HTML for my startup.